nidve01/bootstrap/README.md

 ## Install

-1. Download the qubeship installation scripts: copy the following line into your terminal
+1. Download the qubeship installation scripts, copy the following line into your terminal
 ```
 git clone https://github.com/Qubeship/bootstrap && cd bootstrap && git checkout community_beta
 ```
+Note: skip this step if you have already downloaded to run pre-requisite ./register-qubeship.sh

 2. **Configuration**
    * **Beta Users**: copy the **beta.config** file to qubeship_home/config  (** this file will be a part of Beta Welcome Kit email that you've received from Qubeship **)